As You Mic It

 AS YOU MIC IT explores the gorgeous anthology of Pennsylvania Shakespeare Festival.
 Each episode unpacks the topics of themes, characters, productions and historical contexts.
 AS YOU MIC IT offers engaging discussions, insightful interviews with authors, directors and actors, and a playful examination of the art of storytelling.
 Whether a seasoned Shakespeare aficionado or a curious newcomer, there’s something for everyone in this captivating journey through the world of theater.

-PA Shakespeare Festival continues its second season of As You Mic Itwith a conversation about community, legacy, and the ways theatre brings people together.
+PA Shakespeare Festival continues its second season of As You Mic It with a conversation about exile, belonging, and why stories of banishment continue to resonate across time.

-Hosted by: Jason King Jones, Kim Carson, and Connie Behringer
+Hosted by: Jason King Jones, Kim Carson, Connie Behringer

 Mentioned in this episode: